Financial Aid for Law School Basics

 As a first step, review the Law School Admission Council's (LSAC), comprehensive section on financial aid, which starts here.

 The FAFSA is always required to apply for ANY federal financial aid.
-FAFSA is available online at www.fafsa.ed.gov.
-The deadline for submission is usually around March 1.
-DO NOT miss this deadline!!
+It is available online at www.fafsa.ed.gov.
+The deadline for submission is usually around March 1 for Indiana residents.
 The FAFSA asks for current tax information, so it helps if you do your taxes early.
 However, make sure you complete the FAFSA by the deadline even if you have not done your taxes.
 In that case, just make accurate income/tax estimates, file the form, and, if necessary, go back and follow the procedures to "Make Corrections to a Processed FAFSA" on your account as soon as possible after you file your taxes.
+You can also opt to have your tax information imported directly into the FAFSA on the web application by selecting the IRS Data Retrieval Tool provided on the FAFSA web application.
+The IRS Data Retrieval Tool allows you to automatically access the IRS tax return information needed to complete the FAFSA, and transfer the IRS data directly into your FAFSA.
+If you allow your tax data to be transferred from the IRS Data Retrieval Tool without modification, it will not be subject to random verification (which rarely occurs, but when it does it can be an inconvenience)..

-As a law student, you will automatically be considered "independent” of your parents for purposes of obtaining federal loans.
+As a law student, you will automatically be considered "independent” of your parents for purposes of obtaining federal loans, and you only need to complete the student (and spouse, if applicable) sections of the form.
 However, individual law schools may consider parental information when administering their own, separate, financial aid apart from federal programs.
 Therefore the FAFSA does include questions about your parents—but these have no effect on your eligibility for federal money.

 Now that PLUS loans are available to law students, most people will be able to finance 100% of their legal education through federal loans.
 However, note that PLUS loans do consider credit history--so be sure yours is accurate.
 Find out how to get your free credit reports here.
 Check early enough to be able to correct any mistakes that you find.